Company registration in Estonia

 How can I set up my company in Estonia?

-Regardless of where you live, establishing a business in Estonia is a fairly straightforward and simple process.
+Regardless of where you live, it is a fairly straightforward and simple process when establishing a business in Estonia.
 With CompyCo, you’ll receive all the support and guidance you need to establish yourself remotely as a business owner in the country.

 In 2014, Estonia established a unique program of e-residency which allows non-Estonians to enter the market as an electronic entity.
 Making the process easy for people looking to expand outside their jurisdiction, the e-residency can be acquired in a few simple steps.

 The next part of the process is paying the state fee of EUR 190 and registering a legal e-company in Estonia.
-And, finally, the last step to setting up your company is opening a business account in the country.
+And, finally, the last step to setting up a company in Estonia is opening a business account which doesnt necessarily need to be in Estonia.
+This makes things easier because we can choose the best online bank for your business within EU or in UK.

-Apart from the ease of trading and starting a business, the e-residency option offers access to networking and business support that’ll help you get your business off the ground.
+Apart from the ease of trading, starting and setting up a business in Estonia, the e-residency option offers access to networking and business support that’ll help you get your business off the ground.

 Estonia’s e-residency option allows you access their vast digital infrastructure and helps you gain the same business rights as the country’s citizens.

-CompyCo can help you establish your Estonian e-residency and set up your company within a few weeks, so you can commence your location-independent business operations.
-Ease of doing business, low costs of administration, and simple taxation make Estonia a lucrative business venture for you.
+CompyCo can help you establish your Estonian e-residency and set up your company in Estonia within a days, so you can commence your location-independent business operations.
+Ease of doing a business in Estonia, low costs of administration, and simple taxation make Estonia a lucrative business venture for you.

 Bank Account Opening